watmough/open-vds-sandbox/docs/vds/specification/JSONObjectDescriptions.rst

-chunkCount                Int          The number of chunks in this layer. hasChunkMetadataPages     Boolean      If ‘true’ it is possible to request chunk metadata pages with an URL using the layerName appended with /ChunkMetadata and the page number. chunkMetadataPageSize     Int          The number of chunk metadata entries in each chunk metadata page. pageDirectory (optional)  Int[]........The stored index of each page (which can be different from the page's index) or -1 if no page exists chunkMetadataByteSize     Int          The size of each chunk metadata entry. compressionMethod         Enumeration  This indicates which method has been used to serialize chunks in this layer.
+chunkCount                Int          The number of chunks in this layer. hasChunkMetadataPages     Boolean      If ‘true’ it is possible to request chunk metadata pages with an URL using the layerName appended with /ChunkMetadata and the page number. chunkMetadataPageSize     Int          The number of chunk metadata entries in each chunk metadata page. pageDirectory (optional)  Int[]        The stored index of each page (which can be different from the page's index) or -1 if no page exists chunkMetadataByteSize     Int          The size of each chunk metadata entry. compressionMethod         Enumeration  This indicates which method has been used to serialize chunks in this layer.
 Recognized values are ``NONE``, ``Wavelet``, ``RLE``, ``Zip``, and ``WaveletLossless``. compressionTolerance      Float        For Wavelet and WaveletLossless this indicates how much precision is kept after transforming the data to wavelet domain.
 A value of 1.0 is equivalent to 8 bits of precision, and each doubling of the tolerance represents a loss of ~1 bit of precision while each halving of the tolerance represents adding ~1 bit of precision.
 Note that since this is done in wavelet domain it does not directly translate to how much precision is lost from the original.
 The WaveletLossless method adds a entropy-encoded delta between the Wavelet compressed data and the original, so the tolerance will still affect the compression ratio achieved.